Ruta Gedmintas: Career

 Gedmintas appeared in Spooks: Code 9 as Rachel Harris, a former police officer.
 She has also had guest roles in the BBC's Waking the Dead and ITV1's The Bill.
 She also appeared as Elizabeth Blount in Showtime's The Tudors.
 In 2010 she worked on the independent films Zerosome and Atletu (aka The Athlete); and then starred as Frankie in BBC Three's Lip Service.

 Gedmintas appeared in the American drama Do No Harm as Olivia Flynn.
 The series aired for one season from January through September 2013 before being cancelled.
 She starred in an episode of the critically acclaimed show Ripper Street.
-She also starred in The Strain as Dutch, a computer hacker.
+She also starred in The Strain as Dutch, a computer hacker and resistance fighter.
 In 2019 she was cast as Serafina Pekkala in His Dark Materials.

-Gedmintas starred in Unfaithful at London's Found111, alongside Sean Campion (The Borgias, Stones in his Pockets), Niamh Cusack (Heartbeat, The Curious Incident of the Dog in the Night-time) and Matthew Lewis (Harry Potter film series, The Syndicate).
-Gedmintas was interviewed (August 2016) regarding her previous roles as Astrid in Backbeat, Sophie in Stag, Betty (an animal-loving neighbour) in A Street Cat Named Bob, released in November 2016.
+Gedmintas starred in the play Unfaithful at London's Found111, alongside Sean Campion, Niamh Cusack, and Matthew Lewis.
+She played Astrid in Backbeat, a play about The Beatles.

+She played Sophie in the black comedy Stag.
+She was Betty, an animal-loving neighbour in A Street Cat Named Bob, released in November 2016.